dotty-staging/pdbp/index.md

 We refer to `PDBP`'s domain specific language for the domain of programs as `PDBP`'s programming DSL.

+`PDBP`'s programming DSL defines the syntax of a programming language at the library level.

 ## **Our choice**

 `PDBP` goes for kleisli programs, offering

- - a slightly less powerful, elegant, pointfree, composition based programming DSL for application developers, and
- - a powerful, slightly less elegant, pointful, result and binding based, computation API for library developers.
+ - a powerful, slightly less elegant, pointful, result and binding based, computation API for library developers, and
+ - a slightly less powerful, elegant, pointfree, composition based programming DSL for application developers.

 We promote that the interaction between pointfree application developers and pointful library developer should be as follows.

-If an application developer thinks that the available pointfree programming capabilities are not sufficient for developing his application, then either, when they are sufficient, a library developer should convince the application developer that they are or, when they are not sufficient, a library developer should think of appropriate extra pointfree programming capabilities that are sufficient and implement them as a pointful computational capabilities and corresponding kleisli programming capabilities.
+If an application developer thinks that the available pointfree programming capabilities are not sufficient for developing his application, then either, when they are sufficient, a library developer should convince the application developer that they are or, when they are not sufficient, a library developer should think of appropriate extra pointfree programming capabilities that are sufficient, implement them as a pointful computational capabilities and expose them as corresponding (kleisli) programming capabilities.

 ## **Foundations**